 For instance, women’s bodies have more fat and less water than men’s bodies, on average.
 This may result in higher blood alcohol levels in women, even if they drink the same amount as men (

-Summary Gender, genetics, and body composition affect alcohol metabolism.
+Your sex, genetics, and body composition affect how your body metabolizes alcohol.
 Women may be more vulnerable to its effects than men.

 For most people, having an occasional alcoholic beverage typically doesn’t cause harm.
 However, in certain situations and among specific populations, alcohol should be avoided.

 Research has shown that there’s no safe level of alcohol use during pregnancy (